By

 The benefits of the web are not evenly distributed.
 It promises easy access to content and tools for everyone, but frequently fails to include the needs of people with impairments, whether permanent (over 57 million people in the US alone) or temporary (all of us at one point or another).

-More often than not, sites are simply not designed and built to be inclusive.
-Our own site was no exception, so we embarked on a journey to uncover and remove its accessibility barriers.
+Sites are often not designed and built to be inclusive.
+Our site was no exception, so we embarked on a journey to uncover and remove its accessibility barriers.

 Here are the key takeaways.